adriangalilea/adriangalilea.com/src/content/blog/domain-collection.md

 Here are a few examples:
 ## 👤️ e-id
 Idea: Digital identity.

 UX: e-id.to/adrian (reads as e-id to adrian)
 ### domains
   - [e-id.to](https://e-id.to)
   - [eid.to](https://eid.to)
   - [👤️️.to](https://👤️️.to)
 ## 🧊 ice cube
 Idea: store information in a block from any blockchain.

-Freezing it in time, preserving it for posterity, publicaly verifiable.
+Cryogenic preservation for your most valuable data, publicaly verifiable.
 ### domains
   - [🧊️.to](https://🧊️.to)
   - [icecube.to](https://icecube.to)